sesopenko/sd-scripts-install/README.md

 Before doing the following, `cd` to where you store all your git repos.

 Watch the console for any errors.
-If any occur, sort those out before continuing.
-This took 10-15 minutes for me.
+If any occur, sort those out before continuing

+This took 10-15 minutes for me because it was pulling multiple versions of torchvision to figure out which was compatible with other requirements.
+It took foreeeeeever.

 ```bash
 git clone https://github.com/kohya-ss/sd-scripts.git